Stroke & Vascular Disorders

 A 13-month-old male, born full-term, vaccines up-to-date, with no significant medical history was sitting on the floor, playing with a toy that his older sibling took away from him.
 He immediately began to cry, but after 10 seconds he stopped crying, stopped breathing, and started to turn blue.
 He then became limp and collapsed onto the carpeted floor.
 His mother ran over and picked him up.
 He remained limp, but after an additional 5 seconds, he regained consciousness, and his color returned.
 No jerking or twitching of his body was noted.
 He appeared tired but did not fall asleep.
 He returned to playing a few minutes later.
 He did not have a fever, cough, or congestion.
 This was the second episode noted in 2 months.

-Family history for breath-holding spells suggests the presence of genetic factors in some cases (75; 25).
-Analysis of the family members of 57 children with breath-holding spells has suggested a 50:50 risk of inheritance from an affected parent, and that it may represent an autosomal dominant condition with incomplete penetrance or expression (23).
+Family history for breath-holding spells suggests the presence of genetic factors in some cases (77; 26).
+Analysis of the family members of 57 children with breath-holding spells has suggested a 50:50 risk of inheritance from an affected parent, and that it may represent an autosomal dominant condition with incomplete penetrance or expression (24).
 A close relationship between cyanotic breath-holding spells and pallid breath-holding spells is further suggested by the presence of both in the same family.
 Some case reports show other genetic etiologies causing early onset, recurrent, severe breath-holding spells, including 16p11.2 microdeletion syndrome and Riley-Day syndrome (59; 06; 55).

 Because breath-holding spells can be precipitated by a fall, injury, or other noxious stimulus, there has been a long-standing misconception that breath-holding spells are a symptom of an underlying psychosocial problem.
 Child psychiatrists once maintained that children with breath-holding spells were "neuropathic children of neuropathic parents" (01).